ReinLife-AC297r/reinlife_backend_APIs/README.md

-# flask_reinlife
+# ReinLife_Flask
  backend of ReinLife

  ReinLife is an cross-platform open source mobile Health app and research platform.

- The frontend is written in flutter and can be found at XXX.
+ The frontend is written in flutter and can be found at [reinlife_flutter](https://github.com/boerz-coding/reinlife_flutter/tree/main).

 # Current Workflow
 1. Recreate python/anaconda environment using environment.yml (My only extra package is Flask)